-For children subject to the kiddie tax, any unearned income beyond $2,100 for 2017 (same as for 2016) is taxed at their parents’ marginal rate, assuming it's higher.
-Keep this in mind before transferring income-generating assets to them, whether directly or via an UGMA/UTMA account.
+For children subject to the kiddie tax, any unearned income beyond $2,100 for 2017 is taxed at their parents’ marginal rate, assuming it's higher.

 If you have children in college or are currently in school yourself, you may be eligible for a credit on your 2017 tax return:

 American Opportunity credit.
 This tax break covers 100% of the first $2,000 of tuition and related expenses and 25% of the next $2,000 of expenses.
 The maximum credit, per student, is $2,500 per year for the first four years of postsecondary education.

 Lifetime Learning credit.
 If you’re paying postsecondary education expenses beyond the first four years, check whether you’re eligible for the Lifetime Learning credit (up to $2,000 per tax return).